 What to look for in a retail partner?

-So you’ve seen all the different types of retailers you could partner with.
+So you’ve seen all the different types of businesses you could partner with.
 But which one do you pick?
-Here are some factors to consider to help you whittle down your choices.
+Before you approach retail stores, here are some factors to consider to help you whittle down your choices.

 Similar target audiences